- What is Minimalism?

 In Airbnb, a single typography is being used to make the app interface look clutter-less.
 Also, icons are used smartly to define a purpose.

-The typography, photos, and every elements are used in a grid format in the Medium application.
+The typography, photos, and every element are used in a grid format in the Medium application.

 With this covered, let’s dive deeper into the technicalities of Minimal designing – starting with the core features of Minimalism design concept to keep an eye on.